 Ayase Ueda should now be treated as one of the strongest World Cup penalty calls in the whole file.
 The key new context from the Japanese press is that Hajime Moriyasu moved away from the old volunteer system after the Q...

 Ali Olwan is now the clearest Jordan penalty taker.
-The direct evidence is strong: SofaScore shows him converting the World Cup qualifying penalty against Oman in June 2025, and he also scored from the spot in the 2025 A...
+The direct evidence is strong: Il Margine audit shows him converting the World Cup qualifying penalty against Oman in June 2025, and he also scored from the spot in the...

 Son Heung-min should now be treated as a high-confidence Korea Republic primary.
-The Korean-language trail is stronger than the English summaries suggest: Son scored an in-match penalty against Jordan at the Asian Cup, t...
+The Il Margine Korea file is stronger than the surface-level summaries suggest: Son scored an in-match penalty against Jordan at the Asian...

 Akram Afif is one of the cleanest calls on the page.
 He scored a hat-trick of penalties in the Asian Cup final against Jordan and then followed it with another official senior penalty against North Korea in World Cup qua...